espressif/esp-idf/docs/en/get-started/index.rst

 Here are couple of tips on navigation and use of ``menuconfig``:

 * Use up & down arrow keys to navigate the menu.
-* Use Enter key to go into a submenu, Escape key to go out or to exit.
+* Use Enter key to go into a submenu, Escape key to go up a level or exit.
 * Type ``?`` to see a help screen.
 Enter key exits the help screen.
 * Use Space key, or ``Y`` and ``N`` keys to enable (Yes) and disable (No) configuration items with checkboxes "``[*]``"
 * Pressing ``?`` while highlighting a configuration item displays help about that item.